 Dried herbs or flowers, like lavender buds or rose petals, can also be added, but it means they’ll be floating in the bath water, which not everyone likes.
 You might just tie on a sprig to your gift or put on the top of the salts for show.
 You can also give a muslin bag to contain the herbs.
 Here are recipes for lavender bath salts and rose cardamom bath salts from The Pistachio Project.

 I’m not super crafty, but I have found some really easy DIY gifts I turn to (and get asked for!) year after year, like bath salts.
-Try out my two favorite seemingly-snazzy-but-secretly-simple homemade food gifts: homemade chocolates and roasted chickpeas with spice.
+Try out my two favorite homemade food gifts: homemade chocolates and roasted chickpeas with spice.

 What are your favorite homemade gifts?
 Share your ideas in the comments, please!
 I’m always on the look out for more easy homemade presents and will add them to my eco-friendly gift guide.

 Pin to save these easy DIY bath salts for later!